horeacio/Elastic-Stack-SIEM/README.md

 To verify the agent is running properly we can start generating some security events on our VM.
 We can do this by using Nmap.
 Nmap is an open-source tool used during the reconnaissance stage of a cybersecurity attack.
 It scans a target host for open ports that can then be used during the exploit stage. </br>

 If this is your introduction to Nmap, I suggest you take this time to play with it and get familiar with it.
 Perform various scans on your VM, not only will this create more logs for your SIEM but it's an important tool to have under your belt and will be beneficial to your cybersecurity career.
-Use <code>nmap -h</code> to see the different flags incoporated with it.
-You can start off by using <code>sudo nmap &lt;your ip address&gt;</code> </br>
+Use <code>Nmap -h</code> to see the different flags incoporated with it.
+You can start off by using <code>sudo Nmap &lt;your ip address&gt;</code> </br>

 <center>
   <img src='https://github.com/horeacio/Elastic-Stack-SIEM/assets/100793672/a2b9a8b2-c381-488e-a7a4-8e6a1464ebb0'>